jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-15-beam-examples-4/index.md

 # 127.0.0.1       host.docker.internal
 ```

 We need to send messages into the input Kafka topic before executing the pipeline.
 Input text message can be sent by executing a Kafka text producer - `python utils/faker_gen.py`.
+See [Part 1](/blog/2024-07-04-beam-examples-1) for details about the Kafka producer.

 ![](input-messages.png#center)